 Pa Ingalls and his boss Lars Hanson would have crushed it at the Walnut Grove sawmill with this simple stain hack.
-Mrs. Olson would have pined for the stained timber.
+Mrs. Olson would have pined for stained timber.
 Timber sounds a bit more refined than unfinished wood.
 And that is exactly what this simple wood stain hack accomplished.

 Kind of like Mr. Olson’s eyes when dealing with Mrs. Olson’s shenanigans.

 It turns out just like our hair, wood-related projects benefit from a pre-stain conditioner.
 It goes on wood like melted butter.
 And the lumber project just soaks it in to every grain and edge.

 I purchased the smallest can of wood conditioner here, but you can pick it up at Home Depot.
 I would suggest buying the larger, quart size.
 You will love this stuff!

-A pre-wood conditioner goes on your timber projects, like butter and allows the stain to soak into the wood for a smooth finish.
+- Allow the stain to soak into the wood for a smooth finish.
 It is a quick, mindless step which means it is essentially error-free.

 A pre-wood conditioner is great for DIY projects with nooks and edges.